powsybl/powsybl-core/docs/simulation/sensitivity/sensitivity.md

 ### Example of interpretation
-Let's imagine that one wants to compute the impact of an increase of active power generation of the generator `G` on the branch `B`.
-The sensitivity analysis input will contain one sensitivity factor, with sensitivity function type `BRANCH_ACTIVE_POWER_1` and sensitivity variable type `INJECTION_ACTIVE_POWER`, and we do not provide any input contingencies.
+Let's imagine that one wants to compute the impact of an increase of active power generation of the generator G on the branch B. The sensitivity analysis input will contain one sensitivity factor, with sensitivity function type `BRANCH_ACTIVE_POWER_1` and sensitivity variable type `INJECTION_ACTIVE_POWER`, and we do not provide any input contingencies.

 After the computation, let us consider that the values of the three elements of the sensitivity result are:
 - a value of -0.05 for the partial derivative